adamdecaf/moov-go-client/client/docs/MonitorApi.md

 [[Back to README]](../README.md)

-## PingOFAC
+## PingPaygate

-> PingOFAC(ctx, optional)
+> PingPaygate(ctx, optional)

-Check that the moov-io/ofac service is running
+Check that the moov-io/paygate service is running

 ### Required Parameters